 Many people choose veganism for personal reasons, believing that the exploitation of animals is morally wrong, and others choose it for an environmental reason, as it can help reduce greenhouse gases and drive sustainability for future generations.
-The meat, dairy and egg industries are also often accused of mistreatment and unhealthy conditions, as well as alteration of the food with additives and other chemicals, whereas most vegan diets center on organic, unrefined foods.
-A final group of people choose veganism for the potential health benefits, which include a lowered risk of diabetes, high cholesterol, hypertension, certain cancers, ischemic heart disease and obesity.
+The meat, dairy, and egg industries are also often accused of mistreatment and unhealthy conditions, as well as alteration of the food with additives and other chemicals, whereas most vegan diets center on organic, unrefined foods.
+People also choose veganism for potential health benefits.
+According to a 2009 report published in The American Journal of Clinical Nutrition, vegans tend to be slimmer and have lower blood pressure and cholesterol levels.
 A vegan weight loss strategy, when done properly, can have a significant and positive impact on your life – and your weight-loss efforts!

 Vegan Weight Loss Diet

-Protein: The main sources of protein in a normal diet include meat and dairy, both of which are eliminated in a vegan diet.
-Try adding tofu, almonds, spinach, soy milk, kale, broccoli, chickpeas and peanut butter to as many meals as possible to ensure your protein levels remain high.
+The main sources of protein in a normal diet include meat and dairy, both of which are eliminated in a vegan diet.
+Try adding tofu, almonds, spinach, soy milk, kale, broccoli, chickpeas, and peanut butter to as many meals as possible to ensure your protein levels remain high.

-Calcium: This critical mineral for bone health and digestive function is another common deficiency in vegans, since they no longer consume dairy.
-However, you can ensure proper calcium levels by eating spinach, kale, broccoli and other leafy greens, as well as calcium-fortified soy milk.
+This critical mineral for bone health and digestive function is another common deficiency in vegans since they no longer consume dairy.
+However, you can ensure proper calcium levels by eating spinach, kale, broccoli, and other leafy greens, as well as calcium-fortified soy milk.

-Iron: Meat is a good source of iron, but beans, lentils, chickpeas, bok choy, raisins, kale and many other vegan foods can also deliver the iron that you need to get through the day and prevent the onset of anemia.
+Meat is a good source of iron, but beans, lentils, chickpeas, bok choy, raisins, kale, and many other vegan foods can also deliver the iron that you need to get through the day and prevent the onset of anemia.

-Zinc: To get the proper amount of zinc that your body needs for the immune system and protein synthesis, be sure to include nuts, whole grains and legumes in your vegan weight loss diet.
+To get the proper amount of zinc that your body needs for the immune system and protein synthesis, be sure to include nuts, whole grains, and legumes in your vegan weight loss diet.

-Omega-3 Fatty Acids: Maintaining healthy cholesterol levels means getting enough omega-3 fatty acids, which are found in their highest levels in fatty fish.
-Fortunately, you can also access these “good” forms of fat in soybeans, walnuts, flaxseed oil and tofu.
+Maintaining healthy cholesterol levels means getting enough omega-3 fatty acids, which are found in their highest levels in fatty fish.
+Fortunately, you can also access these “good” forms of fat in soybeans, walnuts, flaxseed oil, and tofu.

-Fat: Although many people associate fat with poor health outcomes, it is still an essential part of our diet, and cannot be eliminated entirely.
-However, there is no cholesterol in a vegan diet, and a limited supply of saturated fats.
-To increase the amount of fat in your body, consume coconut oil, avocados, nut butters and other types of oil in moderation.
+Although many people associate fat with poor health outcomes, it is still an essential part of our diet, and cannot be eliminated entirely.
+However, there is no cholesterol in a vegan diet and a limited supply of saturated fats.
+To increase the amount of fat in your body, consume coconut oil, avocados, different kinds of nut butter, and other types of oil in moderation.